phg-foundation/PROPHET/README.md

 ## Phase 1

+PROPHET_tables_figures_code.R:
-R Codes for interactive tables and bubble plots generated in report (to be linked, and additional details to be added)
+R codes for celaning data downloaded from [covidence]([url](https://www.covidence.org/)), and to generate interactive tables and bubble plots presented in report (to be linked) are provided.

+cvd_for_eppimapper:
+R codes for part of the pipeine to generate evidence maps using [eppi-mapper]([url](https://eppi.ioe.ac.uk/cms/Default.aspx?tabid=3790)).
+Eppi-mapper requires JSON formatted data files.
+PYTHON code (to be linked) was used to create these JSON files.
+R codes for formatting data downloaded from Covidence to be compatible with PYTHON code for JSON transformation are presented here.